-The organisation is outstanding.
+The organisation is good.

 The childminder meets the needs of the range of children for whom she provides.
 The children feel at home and at ease in the well organised environment this means they are confident to initiate and extend their own play and learning.
-The children's care is enhanced by the efficient quality of organisation of the childminder.
-Indoor and outdoor space is laid out to maximise play opportunities for children.
+The children's care is enhanced by the quality of organisation of the childminder.
+Indoor space is laid out to maximise play opportunities for children.

 Policies and procedures are used effectively to promote the welfare and care of the children.
 They are shared with parents to keep them well informed about the service and their child's activities.
-Documentation which contributes to children's health, safety and well-being is in place, stored confidentially and is regularly reviewed.

-The childminder shows a commitment to ongoing training and is a member of an accredited childminding network, to further improve the setting.
-She actively evaluates the provision to identify areas in which further development could be made.
+All legally required documentation which contributes to children's health, safety and well-being is in place, stored confidentially and is regularly reviewed.
+However, not all documentation contains full details as required.
+The childminder shows a commitment to ongoing training, to further improve the setting.
+She evaluates the provision to identify areas in which further development could be made.
+The childminder takes joint responsibility for maintaining appropriate records.